Graph subshifts: Conclusion

 \section{Conclusion}

 To sum up, we provided a formalism generalizing SFTs on Cayley graphs by allowing the support graph to be determined by forbidden subgraphs.
 The generalization also allows the SFT to have finite configurations and we provided examples of such SFT.
-By defining quotient graphs, we have shown that the only way for an SFT to not have finite configurations is to only have configurations that are either aperiodic, or with a stabilizer that is not residually finite.
+By defining quotient graphs, we have shown that the only way for an SFT to not have finite configurations is to only have configurations that are either nonperiodic, or with a stabilizer that is not residually finite.
 Similarly, we have shown that having only one support graph requires configurations to have finite stabilizers.
 We used both results to prove that the finite configuration problem and the support graph unicity problem are undecidable.

-In the future, we wish to study determinism and study directly the relation between causal graph dynamics and graph subshifts, and use this connection to prove structure and complexity results on causal graph dynamics.
+In the future, we wish to study determinism and the relation between causal graph dynamics and graph subshifts, in the perspective of proving structure and complexity results on causal graph dynamics.
 Moreover, graph subshifts could provide a new point of view for studying group subshifts.
-On the other hand, many notions and results known upon group subshifts such as sofic subshifts, determinism or entropy, would be interesting to lift to graph subshift.
+On the other hand, many notions and results known over group subshifts such as sofic subshifts, determinism or entropy, would be interesting to lift to graph subshifts.